Daniel-Knights/vue-curve/README.md

 ## Description

-Vue-Curve is a Vue 3 plugin which allows for a custom directive, `v-curve`, to apply a curved box-shadow to any box-shaped element.
+Vue-Curve is a Vue 3 plugin which allows for a custom directive, `v-curve`, which applies a curved 'box-shadow' to any box-shaped element.

 [Demo](https://codepen.io/daniel-knights/pen/OJXZvMv)